h-be/acorn-docs/README.md

 To learn more, please [explore our documentation](https://github.com/h-be/acorn-docs/) or [download and install a working prototype version on macOS or Linux](https://github.com/h-be/acorn-release/releases/).
 The app also has an intro guide when you start it for the first time!

-**WARNING: Current releases are prototype level functionality, they should not be used for production purposes and data will be lost between releases.**

 ### Is it Open Source?